KxSystems/docs/docs/wp/surveillance/index.md

 ```

 ![Figure 6](img/image9.png)<br>
-<small>_Figure 6: Quote stuffing example for BHP (AUD) in 2013 visualized via Kx Dashboards.
+<small>_Figure 6: Quote stuffing example for BHP (AUD) in 2013 visualized via KX Dashboards.
 The burst is comprised of over 60 alterations to the best bid over a period of 0.12 seconds._</small>

 Detecting instances of quote stuffing allows for market analysis around the time of the burst.
 Further analysis is used to determine market impact of the behavior and could result in a warning or fine.